-Curated art exhibitions at the Muswellbrook Regional Arts Centre attracted state and national recognition, with the Muswellbrook Art Prize attracting record entries in 2024.
-Support for Arts Upper Hunter continues to build the cultural industry in the region.
+Planning continues on the Regional Entertainment Centre, this regionally significant facility will increase access cultural activities and entertainment in the Shire.
+C urated art exhibitions at the Muswellbrook Regional Arts Centre attracted state and national recognition, with the Muswellbrook Art Prize attracting record entries in 2024.
+Support for Arts Upper Hunter continues to build the arts and cultural industry in the region.
+Restoration of Loxton House will see tenants return to the important landmark in the town centre.

-The Denman & District Heritage Village was opening on the 26 Nov 2023
+The Denman & District Heritage Village was opened on the 26 November 2023